After the accident/injury, what next?

 Insurance providers will generally accept information from your medical practitioner, but for cases involving large sums of money, they will normally want you to see medical practitioners of their choice.
 That is their right; you cannot reasonably refuse to see the insurance provider’s assessors.
 But, must you accept their diagnostic opinion - especially if it limits your claim?
 Absolutely not.

-As experienced catastrophic injury lawyers, the team at Gluckstein Personal Injury Lawyers has handled many cases where a second or third opinion by our network of independent medical experts has tipped the scales for threshold cases.
+As experienced catastrophic injury lawyers, the team at Gluckstein Lawyers has handled many cases where a second or third opinion by our network of independent medical experts has tipped the scales for threshold cases.
 We have helped our clients build strong cases against catastrophic injury claim denials and have ensured that every avenue to help access fair compensation is explored.

 When to file a tort claim.